RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

   <div markdown="1" class="rr-post-markdown">
  This folder contains a single document called **DVD Loader Requirements for BB.doc** that contains the basic requirements for the DVD drive that will be included in the BB2 console.
 It needs to be able to support up to 2.66GB dual layer 8cm disks and up to 8.54GB for dual layer 12cm disks.

-The maximum access time should be 250msec (3-7x) with a maximum spin up time of 5 seconds, and it should have a laser lifetime of 10k hours.
+The maximum access time should be 250 msec (3-7x) with a maximum spin up time of 5 seconds, and it should have a laser lifetime of 10k hours.
   </div>
 </section>